-Overall, Lethbridge School Division is in a strong financial position when in comparison to similar sized school divisions throughout the province.
+Overall, Lethbridge School Division is in a strong financial position when in comparison to similar sized school divisions throughout the province from 2018-2019 to 2021-2022.
 This is shown throughout this report, including liquidity, accumulated surplus, working capital, and in its tangible capital assets.
-This strong financial health can be contributed to sound financial management, planning, and governance.
+There are some significant changes in 2022-2023 due to the introduction of the asset retirement obligations accounting standard resulting in an increase of \$6 million to the Division's liabilities, and the use of reserves in order to meet Alberta Education's cap at August 31, 2023.